alkem-io/alkemio/docs/technical-design.md

 For the initial version of Cherrytwist, the focus will be on extending an existing UX / Web framework to be able to expose and represent visually the information maintained with Cherrytwist.

-The frontend layer will be in charge of the following responsibilities:
+The interaction layer will be in charge of the following responsibilities:
 *   Login/Sign up via SSO
 *   Ecoverse navigation
 *   Challenge navigation